 Obtaining a Summons.

 The Clerk issues any summons required in an adversary proceeding filed in this Court.
-An attorney may obtain a summons electronically through PACER and then serve it in connection with an adversary proceeding pending in this Court.
-Upon request, the Clerk will mail a summons to any plaintiff who is not represented by counsel.
+An attorney may obtain a summons electronically through PACER and then serve it.
+Upon request, the Clerk will mail a summons to any pro se plaintiff.
 The summons will contain the electronic signature of the Clerk and will have the same force and effect as if it had been executed in a non-electronic manner.

 Serving a Summons.

 Method of Service.
-Unless the Federal Rules of Bankruptcy Procedure provide otherwise, a summons must be served in the conventional manner, i.e, a summons must be served in compliance with Federal Rule of Bankruptcy Procedure 7004 and may not be served electronically.
+Unless the Bankruptcy Rules provide otherwise, a summons must be served in the conventional manner, i.e., a summons must be served in compliance with Bankruptcy Rule 7004 and may not be served electronically.

-Order to be Included.
-A plaintiff is required to serve an “Order on Pre-Trial Deadlines” with a summons and complaint.
+Order to on Pre-Trial Deadlines.
+A plaintiff shall serve an order on pre-trial deadlines with the summons and complaint.
 See Vt.
 LBR 7016-1(a).

 Vt.
 LBR 7005-1.
 Certificate of Service.